In the footsteps of history

 Modern and contemporary architecture

 In the late 50s, architect Amyas Connell heralded the arrival of modernism with buildings such as the Aga Khan Jubilee Hospital.
 But his most famous achievement, inaugurated in the very year of the country's independence, was the Nairobi Parliament, whose slender white clock tower dominated the city.
 The architect's aim was to combine sobriety and functionality in a style that definitively broke away from the past.
 Now free and independent, Kenya embraced the modernist craze with emblematic buildings such as the Kenyatta International Conference Centre, a 28-storey tower of glass and concrete, topped by a strange inverted corolla, whose adjacent amphitheatre was modelled on an African hut.
 An explosive juxtaposition!
 The 70s also saw the arrival of architect David Mutiso, who designed the UN headquarters, as well as the Kenya Technical Teachers College with its red concrete tiles and amphitheatre topped by a flat-roofed pyramid, both in the Gigiri district of Nairobi.
 Since then, the capital has experienced urban growth that seems unstoppable.
-Once a lush green city, Nairobi's green spaces are steadily being cut back to make way for concrete-dominated highway and residential developments, while its Central Business District boasts ever-taller skyscrapers... the city was due to inaugurate the pharaonic Pinnacle Towers project in 2023, two towers 320 m and 201 m tall housing hotels and luxury apartments, but construction has been plagued by postponements and delays.
+Once a lush green city, Nairobi's green spaces are steadily being cut back to make way for concrete-dominated highway and residential developments, while its Central Business District boasts ever-taller skyscrapers... the city was due to inaugurate the pharaonic Pinnacle Towers project in 2023, two towers 320 m and 201 m tall housing luxury hotels and apartments, but construction has been plagued by postponements and delays.
 A crazy project, like Kenya Vision 2030, which plans to create East Africa's largest port in Manda Bay, started in 2020, and will be accompanied by numerous refineries, pipelines, wharves, tourist resorts, railways and motorways...
 Fortunately, many architects are making a different choice, that of sustainability and respect for tradition.
 The American Alan Donovan took his inspiration from the mud mosques of Mali to create this sumptuous reddish-ochre residence, which also features elements of many other African cultures (carved Swahili door, Moroccan patio, West African decorative motifs).
-Today, buildings such as the Cathedral of the Sacred Heart in Kiricho combine tradition and innovation, with its superb inverted V-shaped framework of concrete arches supporting wooden slats, and its granite, wood, soapstone and clay elements crafted by local artisans.
+Today, buildings such as the Cathedral of the Sacred Heart in Kiricho combine tradition and innovation, with its superb inverted V-shaped framework of concrete arches supported by wooden slats, and its granite, wood, soapstone and clay elements crafted by local artisans.
 This approach is also supported by Burkinabe architect Francis Kéré, who recently built the Startup Lions Campus to help young people in the Turkana region.
 Inspired by the astonishing mounds of termite colonies, this building impresses with its vast shaded roof terraces and ingenious ventilation columns inspired by Arab tradition.
 The Eco Moyo Education Centre foundation is also multiplying its sustainable projects, building classrooms and education centers in wood, coral stone and makuti (the famous palm-leaf thatch).
 These elements are also found in the country's sumptuous ecolodges, such as Tortilis Camp in Amboseli and Ngong House in Nairobi.
 With their concern to limit their impact on the environment, these lodges are almost invisible!

 Vernacular riches